writerjill/SanFranciscoCarBurglary/README.md

 The neighborhood characteristic is defined by the numbers of top attractions, parking structures, restaurants, hotels, groceries, and police stations around each location point.
 The list of top 20 tourist attractions come from planetware website\[[6](https://www.planetware.com/tourist-attractions-/san-francisco-us-ca-sf.htm)\].
 Note that this project excludes the Presidio area.
 The addresses and reviewing information of 691 parking structures, 1430 restaurants, 454 groceries, 182 hotels, and 26 police stations were gathered from Google map website.
 The addresses of these places were converted to UTM coordinates using geopy\[[7](https://geopy.readthedocs.io/en/stable/)\] and pyproj packages.

 The locations of these places are shown together with the intensity of car burglary in the picture below.
 As suggested by many previous studies, neighborhood nearby the top attractions have very high (green) or extremely high (yellow) levels of car burglary.
 However, not all of extremely high intensity area has top attraction nearby.
-Parking structures and hotels are tightly located in the tourist attractions, downtown, and the Lombard St. Restaurant locations are similar to parking structures and hotels except they also tightly distributed along
+Parking structures and hotels are tightly located in the tourist attractions, downtown, and the Lombard St. Restaurant locations are similar to parking structures and hotels except they also tightly distributed along main streets outside down town area.
+The locations of groceries are roughly spread out through the city.

 ![Dataset](Images/Dataset.png)

 In addition to locations, the reviewing information (score, number of reviewers, and price) of those places may have connection to the intensity of car burglary.
 The example is the number of reviewers of restaurants as shown in the picture below.
-The higher number of reviewers is associated withthe down town and tourist attraction areas, which have high to extremely high car burglary intensity.
+The higher number of reviewers is associated with the downtown and tourist attraction areas, which have high to extremely high car burglary intensity.

 ![Dataset](Images/DatasetSub.png)